DirtBagXon/hypseus-singe/README.md

     hypseus.bin singe vldp -framefile ~/.daphne/singe/timegal/timegal.txt -script ~/.daphne/singe/timegal/timegal.singe -homedir ~/.daphne/ -datadir ~/.daphne/

+## Extended arguments

+The follow additional arguments have been added to Hypseus Singe:

+    -keymapfile [Allows specifying an alternate hypinput.ini file] -blend_osd  [Use TTF blending on OSD - for best results use in conjunction with -fullscreen]

 ## Support

 This software intended for educational purposes only.
 Please submit [issues] or